Trump to inspect border wall prototypes on California trip

 - 'You can get over it' -

-"It's just a little more complicated," said Sanchez, who told AFP he has sneaked into the United States on several occasions.
+"It's just a little more complicated," said Sanchez, adding he has sneaked into the United States on several occasions.

-"But people are always looking for a way to get over -- out of necessity, not because we want to," he said.

 The border with Mexico stretches nearly 2,000 miles (3,200 kilometers) and about a third of it already has some type of barrier or wall.